berachain/docs/apps/core/content/learn/pol/tokens/bgt.md

 Protocols can provide [Incentives](/learn/pol/incentives) to attract `$BGT` emissions from validators.
 The amount that validators can earn in protocol incentives is determined by the amount of `$BGT` that is boosting them.
 Thus, validators that return the maximum value to those boosting them are likely to receive the most boost.

-Furthermore users who are boosting validators with their `$BGT` collect a share of Berachain core dApp fees, namely fees from Bend, BEX and Berps.
+Furthermore users who are boosting validators with their `$BGT` collect a share of Berachain core dApp fees, namely fees from Bend, BeraSwap and Berps.

 ### Burning for `$BERA`